-On December 21, 2021, Zanite entered into a BCA with ERJ, Embraer Aircraft Holding, Inc., a Delaware corporation ("EAH") wholly owned by ERJ, and EVE UAM, LLC, a Delaware limited liability company ("Eve Sub"), a former subsidiary of EAH, that was formed for purposes of conducting the UAM Business (as defined in the BCA).
+On December 21, 2021, Zanite entered into a Business Combination Agreement (the "BCA"), with Embraer S.A., a Brazilian corporation ("sociedade anonima") ("ERJ"), Embraer Aircraft Holding, Inc., a Delaware corporation ("EAH") wholly owned by ERJ, and EVE UAM, LLC, a Delaware limited liability company ("Eve Sub"), a former subsidiary of EAH, that was formed for purposes of conducting the UAM business.
+For transactions beyond the Business Combination (as defined below) and initial financing, ERJ and EAH are collectively referred to as "Embraer."

-On May 9, 2022, in accordance with the BCA, the closing (the "Closing") of the transactions contemplated by the BCA (the "Business Combination") occurred, pursuant to which Zanite issued 220,000,000 shares of Class A common stock to EAH in exchange for the transfer by EAH to Zanite of all of the issued and outstanding limited liability company interests of Eve Sub (the "Equity Exchange").
-As a result of the Business Combination, Eve is now a wholly-owned subsidiary of Zanite, which has changed its name to "Eve Holding, Inc."
+On May 9, 2022, the closing (the "Closing") of the transactions contemplated by the BCA occurred ("Business Combination").
+Pursuant to the BCA, Zanite issued 220 million shares of Class A common stock to EAH in exchange for all of the issued and outstanding limited liability company interests of Eve Sub (the "Equity Exchange").
+As a result, Eve Sub became a wholly owned subsidiary of Zanite, which changed its name to "Eve Holding, Inc."